sastsy/ant-colony-ai/README.md

 ## File Structure

-- `annealing.py`: Contains the implementation of the simulated annealing algorithm.
+- `annealing.py`: Contains the implementation of the ACO algorithm with 2-opt local search.
 - `GUI.py`: Implements a graphical user interface for visualizing graphs and interacting with the algorithm.

 ## Dependencies